 Understanding Child Support in Minnesota

-Basic support is an obligation of both parents.
+Basic child support is an obligation of both parents.
 Calculation of basic support is completed by reviewing both parent’s gross income and determining on a combined level the amount available for the child’s basic on-going needs.
 Basic support is intended to provide for things related to the child’s basic needs pertaining to:

 Housing